mckenney5/slim-cat/README.md

 This program allows a couple of compiling options.

 The simplest way is to compile by `make`
+You can test cat by running `cd scripts && ./full_test.sh` This will benchmark your systems cat, against mine.

 ##### Make Options:
 * `make`		    : compiles cat.c with the -Ofast flag